Why sing your own praises when you can have someone else do it for you, often better than you ever could?

 Before starting any campaign, you need to formalise the partnership with a solid contract.
 This agreement should cover:

 - Ensure compliance with legal regulations, including proper disclosure of sponsored content (such as #ad or #sponsored), and adhere to any regional advertising laws.
-Determine who owns the influencer-generated content.
-Can you repurpose their posts for future marketing efforts, or does the influencer retain full ownership?

 - Clearly outline the performance metrics you expect the influencer to share with you.
 Include the goals and KPIs (key performance indicators) for the campaign to ensure both parties are aligned from the start.